poldracklab/poldracklab.github.io/labguide/index.md

 # Poldrack Lab Guide

 This guide provides details about the mission, values, and practices of the Poldrack Lab at Stanford.
+This guide is intended for:

+- Individuals who are joining the lab, to describe the standards and practices that they are expected to adhere to
+- Individuals who are considering joining the lab, to provide a picture of the lab environment and practices.

 Additional contributions to this guide are welcome!